Briscola: Play

-Unlike other trump card games, players are not required to follow suit, that is, to play the same suit as the lead player.
+Unlike other trump card games, players are not required to follow suit, that is, playing the same suit as the lead player is not required.

 Once the winner of a trick is determined, that player collects the played cards, and places them face down in a pile.
 Each player maintains their own pile, though the four- and six-player versions may have one player collecting all tricks won by his partners.
 Then, each player draws a card from the remaining deck, starting with the player who won the trick, proceeding anti-clockwise.
-Note that the last card collected in the game should be the up-turned Briscola.
+Note that the last card collected in the game should be the up-turned briscola.
 The player who won the trick leads to the next.
-During play and only before the next to the last hand is played, a player who draws the card with the seven of trump can take the "briscola".
-This may be done only if the player has won a hand.
-Before the last hand, people in the same team can look at each other's cards.

 Scoring

 After all cards have been played, players calculate the total point value of cards in their own piles.
 In partnership games, the partners combine their points.
 61 card points are needed to win and 60-all is a draw.
 Briscola is usually played for the best of 3 or 5 games, however, Pennycook records a variant whereby 1 game point is scored for a simple win, 2 for scoring 91 or more and 3 for scoring 120, regardless of whether or not all tricks are taken.
 Games is then 12 points.

 In a three-hand game, if two players score over 40, they each score 1 game point.
 If only one player achieves this, that player scores 2 game points.
 A player taking 120 card points gets 3 game points.
 If there is a three-way tie for 12 points, play continues until one has a lead.
 If there is a two-way tie, the third player drops out and play continues as a two-hand game.

 Alternatively, when four play, game may be set at 121 or 151 card points; thus played over at least 2 deals.